ericmconnelly/2013-08-self-assessments-week-02/README.md

 * Include success & error functions for both, which log the status of the request to the console.

-## Algorithms - 30 minutes
+## Algorithm Complexity

-* List and briefly describe the types of algorithmic complexity.
+* [ ] List and briefly describe the types of algorithmic complexity.
 Be as clear and complete as necessary to demonstrate your mastery.
-* What time complexity do the following three functions have (with respect to the size of the input `array`)?
+* [ ] What time complexity do the following three functions have (with respect to the size of the input `array`)?

 ```
 var retrieve = function (key, array){